Fraser-Brown/Python-stats/README.md

 2. Run "pip3 install ipywidgets --user" once (to install wordcloud package) in Terminal

-3. CD into Code directory in Python2
+3. cd into Code directory in Python2

 4. Run "python3 main.py" to generate data for Jupyter and make and show the wordcloud